OpenZeppelin/compound-monitoring/README.md

 This agent monitors the Compound Finance GovernorBravo contract for specific emitted events related to Proposals and Voting.
 All alert types and severities are set to Info.

+### Compound Distribution Monitor

+This agent monitors the Compound Finance Comptroller contract for distribution events that exceed a configurable threshold.
+Alert type is set to Suspicious and severity is set to High.

 ### cToken Transaction Monitor

 This agent monitors Compound Finance cToken contracts for common market events like Mint, Borrow,